smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **PROBLEM**
 **FOOOOOOOOOK**

+------>> put ft_malloc into libft, use for all malloc in libft,
+		forget about protection hawhaw
+		--->> add malloc func to libft with protection, change all malloc in libft, no longer need wrapers in main files..

 ---->> check and test here_doc expansion

 ->> NORM: expand_quotes.c

---->> add malloc func to libft with protection, change all malloc in
-		libft, no longer need wrapers in main files..

 -> export ls="ls -l"
 	$ls - SHOULD WORK as ls -l, but im looking at cmd, and ls -l is not